joaquinOnSoft/html2md/README.md

 	-h, --help: Print this help
-	-s, --source <source_path>: (Mandatory) source file or folder -d, --dest <dest_path>: (Mandatory) destination file or folder -r, --replace : (Optional) Flag: Replace Google Drive links to local links (It WON'T download the content by default.
-You must use in conjunction with --download to force the download)
-	-D, --download : (Optional) Flag: Download Google Drive content to local drive.This option will have effect only if is used in conjunction with --replace, otherwise will be ignored
-	-u, --url: (Optional) Use the page title, header of level 1 or the last section of the URL as URL description (only when URL link a description are the same).
+	-s, --source <source_path>: (Mandatory) source file or folder -d, --dest <dest_path>: (Mandatory) destination file or folder -u, --url: (Optional) Use the page title, header of level 1 or the last section of the URL as URL description (only when URL link a description are the same).
 NOTE: This option can be slow.
 	-t, --timeout <seconds>: (Optional) Timeout, in seconds, to use in link validation connections, e.g. "2" seconds.
 By default is unlimited
 ```